shuzhenggao/HINT/README.md

 The repo of our ICSE 2024 submission "Learning in the Wild: Towards Leveraging Unlabeled Data for Effectively Tuning Pre-trained Code Models".

-## Data Pre-processing and Case Study
-We provide provide a more detailed description of data pre-processing and more case studies in the hint_details.pdf file.

 ## Dependency
 * Python 3.9